influxdata/docs-v2/content/v2.0/security/enable-https.md

 ### Single domain certificates signed by a Certificate Authority

 Single domain certificates provide cryptographic security to HTTPS requests and allow clients to verify the identity of the InfluxDB server.
+These certificates are signed and issued by a trusted, third-party Certificate Authority (CA).
 With this certificate option, every InfluxDB instance requires a unique single domain certificate.

 ### Wildcard certificates signed by a Certificate Authority